KRKE-Delayed/KRKE-cognitive-biases/README.md

 **- Costumer stories, Competency Questions (CQs), and contextual statements.** The ontology requirements and its tasks are described in terms of small stories by the costumer representative.
 Designers work on those small stories and, together with the costumer, transform them in the form of CQs and contextual statements.
 Contestual statements are accompanyning assertions that explicit knowledge that is typically implicit in CQs.
 A CQ is a typical query that an expert might want to submit to a knowledge base of its target domain, for a certain task.
 It is a specific requirement on an ontology or a part of an ontology (e.g. an ontology design pattern).
 Given certain inputs, the ontology in conjunction with a reasoner can answer the competency question.
 CQs and contextual statements will be used through the whole development, and their definition is a key phase as the designers have the challenge to help the costumer in making explicit as much implicit knowledge as possible.

 **- CP reuse and modular design.** If there is a CP's Generic Use Case (GUC) that matches our Local Use Case (LUC) it has to be reused.
-For ou project we will use the design patterns collected in the [Ontology Design Patterns web site.](http://ontologydesignpatterns.org/wiki/Ontology_Design_Patterns_._org_%28ODP%29)
+For our project we will use the design patterns collected in the [Ontology Design Patterns web site.](http://ontologydesignpatterns.org/wiki/Ontology_Design_Patterns_._org_%28ODP%29)
 Under the assumption that there exist classes of problems that can be solved by applying common solutions (as it has been experienced in software engineering), the aim is to support reusability on the design side specifically.
 CPs are a very beneficial kind of pattern for ontology design, because they provide solutions to domain-oriented problems, and are directly reusable.
 CPs encode conceptual, rather than logical design patterns.
 They propose patterns for solving design problems for the domain classes and properties that populate an ontology, addressing content problems.
 They have an explicit non-logical vocabulary for a specific domain of interest (i.e. they are content-dependent).
 CPs provide solutions to domain modelling problems and affect only the specific region of the ontology dealing with such domain modelling problems.
 They are typically reused by applying specialization, extension, and composition to them.
 In principle, CPs do not depend on any specific language, however in order to reuse them as building blocks, they have to be implemented in some way.
 [1](Gangemi A., Presutti V. Ontology Design Patterns, in Staab S. et al. (eds.): Handbook of Ontologies (2nd edition), Springer, 2009.)